 Are breast implants permanent?

-Should women who are pregnant or plan to be pregnant wait before undergoing a breast lift or breast reduction?
+Should women who are pregnant or plan to be pregnant wait before undergoing a breast lift?

 Who is a good candidate for a tummy tuck (abdominoplasty)?